mysql/mysql-utilities/doc/man/mysqlrplcheck.rst

 .. option:: --master=<source>

-   connection information for the master server in the form:
+   Connection information for the master server in the form:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --slave=<source>

-   connection information for the slave server in the form:
+   Connection information for the slave server in the form:
    <user>:<password>@<host>:<port>:<socket>

 .. option::  --verbose, -v

-   control how much information is displayed.
-For example, -v = verbose, -vv = more verbose, -vvv = debug
+   Control how much information is displayed.
+For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --quiet, -q

-   turn off all messages for quiet execution.
+   Turn off all messages for quiet execution.
 Note: errors and warnings are not suppressed.

 .. option:: --suppress

-   suppress warning messages
+   Suppress warning messages.

 .. option:: --master-info-file=<file>

-   the name of the master information file on the slave.default = 'master.info' read from the data directory.
+   The name of the master information file on the slave.default = 'master.info' read from the data directory.
 Note: this option requires that the utility run on the slave with appropriate file read access to the data directory.

 .. option:: --show-slave-status, -s

-   display the values from SHOW SLAVE STATUS
+   Display the values from SHOW SLAVE STATUS.

 NOTES
 -----